Introduction: The Dawn of Modern Japan

 Key Reforms and Their Devastating Impact on the Samurai

 The Meiji government implemented a series of rapid, systematic reforms that effectively dismantled the samurai’s power base.
-These reforms targeted their military role, economic privileges, and legal status.
+These reforms targeted their military role, economic privileges, and legal status with remarkable speed and efficiency.

 Abolition of Feudal Domains (Haihan Chiken)